-He was commissioned lieutenant on 20 July 1759 and was wounded when serving aboard the Bristol 50 bearing the broad pennant of Commodore Sir Peter Parker at the unsuccessful attack on Charleston on 28 June 1776
+Caulfield was commissioned lieutenant on 20 July 1759, and was wounded when serving aboard the Bristol 50, Captain John Morris, flying the broad pennant of Commodore Sir Peter Parker at the unsuccessful attack on Charleston on 28 June 1776

 He died at Port Royal, Jamaica, on 31 January 1781.